Adam2Marsh/giantbomb_downloader/readme.md

 ## How does it work?
 TLDR: It's a PHP Site which uses the Giantbomb API to fetch latest videos.
+I've created an automated script which will install everything on a raspberry pi (it's how I use it and kinda designed it for).

-I built the tool using the [Laravel Framework](https://laravel.com/) and [Giantbomb's API](https://www.giantbomb.com/api/)
+I built the tool using the [Laravel Framework](https://laravel.com/) and [Giantbomb's API](https://www.giantbomb.com/api/).

 ## Contributing